Bouleau. This is the French word for birch. I learned it from Bernard and Francine, whom you saw a couple posts back, in New Brunswick…

 He took me outside, and pointed to a mature birch tree standing straight and tall in his yard.
 “See that?”

 A huge ice storm had come, one winter, and he and Francine had noticed the tree was drooping over, with its head on the ground.
 Aha, it is broken, they said.
 We will cut it down in the spring.
 (This is what has happened with most of the droopy birches I’ve passed on the trail.)
 But then spring came… and the snow holding its crown melted, and the tree popped back up.

 I don’t know why.
 Maybe it has something to do with the supercooled water actually freezing, by accident, and forcing the tree over… Except since birches are flexible, or deal with water differently, they can survive?
+Maybe snow just packs up onto one tree and utterly bows it over with weight, while leaving its little tree friends untouched.
 This is a mystery.
 Someone knows.
 It’s like the exploding trees in the winter in Virginia and Maryland.
 Perhaps this also has to do with water expansion, and unluckily placed condensation nuclei.